Updated November 21, 2025.

 If you want to drastically change your career, you have to commit to it.

-So are you willing — and ready — to do that?
+Are you willing — and ready — to do that?

 On The Fence?
 Try The Career Fit Checklist

 If you aren’t sure whether you’re sick of your job or need to leave your entire industry, that’s ok!
 Leaving your current position is usually a “look before you leap” situation, whether you’re changing industries or not.
-So it makes sense to get clear about what you want fit.
+So it makes sense to get clear about what you want first.

 Enter my Career Fit Checklist.